krushnavid/IMA-SDK/README.md

 ## 5. Import IMA into the main activity
 Add the import statements for the IMA SDK.
-Then, update the MyActivity class to extend AppCompatActivity.
+Then, update the MainActivity class to extend AppCompatActivity.
 The AppCompatActivity class allows for support of newer platform features on older Android devices.
-Then, add a set of private variables which will be used in the app. app/src/main/java/com/example/project name/MyActivity.java
+Then, add a set of private variables which will be used in the app. app/src/main/java/com/example/project name/MainActivity.java

 <pre>
 <code>